NCATS-Gamma/robokop/README.md

 # ROBOKOP

-ROBOKOP is a tool desinged for reasoning over structured biomedical knowledge databases as part of the NCATS translator and reasoner programs.
-The ROBOKOP system is a full web-application consisting of a user interface server, an API server, and several worker servers.
+ROBOKOP is a tool for reasoning over structured biomedical knowledge databases as part of the NCATS translator and reasoner programs.
+The ROBOKOP system consists of a web based user interface, an API server, and several worker servers.
 The code is separated into three separate repositories.

 * robokop - https://github.com/ncats-Gamma/robokop - UI and entry point
 * robokop-interfaces - https://github.com/ncats-Gamma/robokop-interfaces - Knowledge source interfaces and knowledge graph building
-* robokop-rank - https://github.com/ncats-Gamma/robokop-rank - Scores subgraphs to relevance to a question
+* robokop-rank - https://github.com/ncats-Gamma/robokop-rank - Find and ranks subgraphs based on a supplied question

 This repository is the main repository for the user interface and common storage modules.
-It is also used for issues associated with the entire stack.
+It is also used f or issues associated with the entire stack.

 ## Example Installation
-See an instance at robokop.renci.org
+See an instance at http://robokop.renci.org

 * http://robokop.renci.org - The Robokop user interface
 * http://robokop.renci.org/api - The Robokop user interface API